covcom/304CEM/labs/week5/readme.md

 ## Running the Code

-Each of the HTML files contains a script calling `getJson()` on a URL.
-Due to browsers' [same origin security policy](http://en.wikipedia.org/wiki/Same-origin_policy) the code will fail if you are testing the page via a `file:\\` address in the browser, since the AJAX call will use `http:\\` whereas the relative link should come from a `file:\\` as well.
+Due to browsers' security policies the code will fail if you are testing the page via a `file:\\` address in the browser, since [cross origin requests](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) are only supported with `http(s):\\` and the relative URL supplied trips up the check.

 In other words, to use the JSON files in the `data` directory you will need to serve the page from a web server and access the HTML files via `http(s):\\`.

+### _Alternatively_

-_Alternatively_: swap in the suggested Github Gist URLs found in the comments within the HTML files, which allow cross domain requests.
+Swap in the suggested Github Gist URLs found in the comments within the HTML files, which will allow direct access to the JSON files from the web.